Sahib Kaur: Biography

 After the deaths of Kharak Singh and Nau Nihal Singh, Maharani Chand Kaur took the reins of power and claimed that since Sahib Kaur was pregnant her child would become the next ruler.
 On 2 December 1840 Chand Kaur was proclaimed Maharani of the Punjab, with the title Malika Muqaddasa (Queen Immaculate) and became the only female ruler the Sikh Empire.
 Sher Singh whose claim to the throne was supported by Dhian Singh Dogra left the capital after she gained complete control of the administration together with her supporters.
 But Sher Singh still had the support of the army and in 1841 he arrived in Lahore and secured a ceasefire.
 She was persuaded to accept a jagir and relinquish her claim to the throne and retired to her late son's palace in Lahore.
 Sahib Kaur gave birth to a stillborn son who was named Shahzada Jawahar Singh and passed away.
 This ended any justification for a renewed claim to the regency of Chand Kaur and she too was killed in 1842.

 Sohan Lal Suri notes with great horror how Sher Singh secretly ordered for ‘hot medicines’ to be administered to Nau Nihal Singh’s widows, to ensure that they miscarried any pregnancies to ensure the throne from himself.
 Dr Honigberger claims that as a doctor he was always suspicious of the manner of the miscarriage of the baby boy of Sahib Kaur.
 Maharani Nanaki Kaur too was pregnant hence was also given medicines which resulted in a miscarriage.

+Legacy

 Her Samadhi is located is the Royal Garden in between her mother-in-law, Chand Kaur's samadhi and her grandmother-in-law, Datar Kaur's samadhi lovingly called Mai Nakain by Maharaja Ranjit Singh.
+The samadhi complex is nearby the Tomb of Anarkali and is now within the campus of Government Islamia College, Civil Lines.